RCEP adds new impetus to export-oriented economy of China's coastal city

 Chen said that RCEP will accelerate the integration of the company's new energy sector into the global value chain and regional production network, adding the company will expand its customer base in Southeast Asia.

-Statistics released by the Xiamen Municipal Bureau of Commerce show that Xiamen enjoys close economic and trade relations with other RCEP member states, which plays an important role in Xiamen's export-oriented economy.
+Statistics released by Xiamen's municipal bureau of commerce show that the city enjoys close economic and trade relations with other RCEP member states, which plays an important role in Xiamen's export-oriented economy.

 In 2021, bilateral trade between Xiamen and the RCEP countries accounted for more than one-third of Xiamen's total trade.
 Foreign direct investment from RCEP member states accounts for 9 percent of the total investment in the city.